jgarivera/qwest/docs/decisions/0003-use-uuid-for-primary-keys.md

 ## Context and Problem Statement

-There are two ways to create a primary key in tables.
+There are two common ways to create a primary key in tables.
+Both have their own trade-offs.

 ## Decision Drivers